New York Weather December Averages, New York, USA

 1st December 2019 to 31st December 2019

 This Iconic Christmas Tree is lit daily from 5.30 am until 11.30 pm.
 Skate on the Ice rink along to the festive music, grab some warm drinks and do some festive shopping around Rockefeller Centre.

 If ou don't mind the winter weather, Christmas in New York can be magical.
 There's plenty to do in the city on Christmas Day, from restaurants, broadway shows, ice skating and sightseeing.
 Grocery stores are open but will close early on Christmas Day and keep your eys on the revised transport timetables throughout the city.

 New Year's Eve

-31st December 2018 to 1st January 2019
+31st December 2019

 Join millions of revellers at the iconic New Year's Eve celebration in Times Square, watch the ball drop and party with New Yorkers.
 There will be live performances, celebrity appearances, and a great feeling of celebration.
 The revellers usually begin to arrive at around 3pm, to ensure the best viewing position.
 The festivities then go on until 12.15, ending with a stunning fireworks show.